 By extension, retiring BAL-002-WECC-3 in favor of NERC BAL-002-3, ensures that no Balancing Authority will be doing more than its fair share.

-Further, holding that excess may be inhibiting the use of variable generation by unnecessarily sequestering generation.
-As a result, BAL-002-WECC-3 creates a mandated scenario in which reserves are used inefficiently, artificially withheld from the marketplace, and potentially driving up the cost of power unreasonably.
+Further, requiring Balancing Authorities to hold that excess may be inhibiting the integration and use of variable generation.
+As a result, BAL-002-WECC-3 creates a mandated scenario in which reserves are used inefficiently and withheld from the marketplace.